Friday, September 28, 2018

 When the bible says God is love, it is also saying God is glorious.
 His being Spirit and glorious are primary ways of describing God as a being of love i.e. what makes God all glorious is because he is infinite love within himself as Father, Son, and Spirit, which overflows out to others like him i.e. us who are His image-bearers.

-In order to partake in this exchange of love within the Trinity, we had to be like God i.e. have a spirit or be spiritual.
+In order to partake in this exchange of love within the triune being that is God, we had to be like God i.e. have a spirit or be spiritual.
 This means we had to have the capacity to receive the outpouring overflow of love between the Father and Son in and by the Spirit and reflect it back to Him and out to others (other image-bearers of God).

 This dynamic of who God is and who we are is encapsulated in the 1st and 2nd commandment to love God with all we are and have and our neighbor as ourselves.

-Having a body is good and so significant Christ took on a body and is in that body to this very day and will be throughout eternity.
-Granted it is a glorified body but so will ours be as well.
+Having a ³body is good and so significant Christ took on a body and is in that body to this very day and will be throughout eternity.
+Granted it is a glorified body and so will ours be as well.

 For a discussion of how we are empowered by the Spirit click here.